ionworks/how-to-debug-your-battery/README.md

 ![](figures/simulation_01_concs_1380.png)
 ![](figures/simulation_01_concs_1800.png)

 The concentration in the positive particle is still not equal as a function of radius.
-We can intuitively guess then that changing some feature of the positive particle may have some effect on the relaxation behaviour of the cell.
+We can intuitively guess then that changing some feature of the positive particle may have some effect on the relaxation behavior of the cell.
 Let's see what the current positive particle radius is and where changing this value has a significant effect.

 ```
 parameter_values["Positive particle radius [m]"]